-- 19. Directors who have not lodged a financial report with ASIC under Chapter 2M of the Corporations Act 2001 within the period of 12 months before the entity's review date are required to pass a solvency resolution within 2 months after the review date.
-Entities to which this requirement applies include: - (a) small proprietary companies that are not required to prepare and lodge financial reports - (b) wholly-owned subsidiaries that have entered into deeds of cross guarantee with their parent entities and apply the ASIC relief from preparing financial reports - (c) large proprietary companies that qualify as 'grandfathered' former exempt proprietary companies and are not required to lodge their financial reports with ASIC (see paragraph 22 below), and - (d) companies that have failed to lodge their financial reports with ASIC, as required by the Act.
+- 21. Directors who have not lodged a financial report with ASIC under Chapter 2M of the Corporations Act 2001 within the period of 12 months before the entity's review date are required to pass a solvency resolution within 2 months after the review date.
+Entities to which this requirement applies include: - (a) small proprietary companies that are not required to prepare and lodge financial reports - (b) wholly-owned subsidiaries that have entered into deeds of cross guarantee with their parent entities and apply the ASIC relief from preparing financial reports, and - (c) companies that have failed to lodge their financial reports with ASIC, as required by the Act.